Student Charter and Student Professional Standards

 Our Commitments

 We value student representation as one of the key routes to enhancing the quality of your student experience.
-We are committed to working in partnership with Edinburgh Napier Students' Association (ENSA) to enable student-focused and effective forums through which students' ideas and aspirations on your student experience can be explored and addressed.
+We are committed to working in partnership with Edinburgh Napier Students' Association (ENSA), as described in our Student Partnership Agreement, to enable student-focused and effective forums through which students' ideas and aspirations on your student experience can be explored and addressed.

 We will maintain an accessible, reasonable and straightforward complaints system.
 We will take your concerns seriously, responding appropriately and within good time.
 Whenever possible, we will seek to informally resolve any difficulty at the point of origin.